Creatology's Methodology

 It’s called Creative Pedagogy or Creative Education, depending upon who you ask.
 ‘Pedagogy’ refers to the method… the way… a subject is learnt and therefore, taught.

-learning about creativity by being creative within a co-creative environment is essential.
+Because environments have been shown to encourage or discourage creativity, learning about creativity by being creative within a co-creative environment is essential.

 SoC refers to this learning and teaching method as Creative Education.